-NOTICE: Thermo Products recommends the use of a chimney to vent residential oil furnaces.
+NOTICE: It is recommended to use of a chimney to vent residential oil furnaces.
 If a power venter must be used, it is the responsibility of the installer and power venter manufacturer to design, assemble, and demonstrate proper operation of the power venting system with the furnace.